 What about other vehicles built on Rivian’s platform?

 Rivian is open to the idea of letting other automakers use its skateboard platform; it cost a fortune to develop, so licensing it is a good way to offset the initial investment.
-Ford-owned Lincoln announced plans to build a luxurious SUV on Rivian bones but it quickly backpedaled for reasons that remain a little murky.
-The company stressed it still wants to introduce a battery-powered SUV in the early 2020s, though details about it are few and far between.
+Ford-owned Lincoln announced plans to build a luxurious SUV on Rivian bones but it quickly backpedaled for reasons that remain murky.
+The company stressed it still wants to launch an EV in the early 2020s, though details are few and far between.

 Pininfarina hoped to build its first SUV on Rivian’s skateboard platform until Amazon squashed the project.
 “We intended to work with Rivian until November 2018, but then Amazon acquired part of the company and asked it to focus only on its own models, and not to work with anyone who is not a shareholder,” Autocar reported.

-Speaking of, Rivian remains committed to building 100,000 delivery vans (pictured above) for Amazon starting in 2021.
-It’s too early to tell whether the jumbo-sized van will share major components with the R1T and the R1S.
+Speaking of, Rivian remains committed to building 100,000 delivery vans (pictured above) for Amazon.

 Isn’t there an SUV?

-If you like the R1T but pickup trucks aren’t your cup of tea, Rivian plans to introduce a seven-seater SUV named R1S (pictured above) that offers the exact same powertrain and technology in a more spacious package.
-The two models will be built on the same assembly line, and what we said about the R1T applies to the R1S.
-We don’t know precisely when it will enter production, though rumors claim Rivian is prioritizing the pickup, or how much it will cost.
+If you like the R1T but a pickup isn’t your cup of tea, you’re in luck.
+Rivian is preparing to introduce a seven-seater SUV named R1S (pictured above) that offers the exact same powertrain and technology in a more spacious package.
+Both models will be built on the same assembly line, and much of what we said about the R1T applies to the R1S.
+Deliveries of the Launch Edition model should start by the end of 2021.

 - 2021 Tesla Cybertruck vs. 2021 Rivian R1T